Webinar: 2018 Fundamentals of Special Needs Trusts Administration

 Stetson University College of Law

-The webinar will also feature a Q&A session.
-Questions can be submitted ahead of time on any topic.
-The cost to participate in the webinar is $125.
+The webinar will also feature a closing Q&A session with the days speakers.
+Participants are encouraged to submit questions ahead of time.
+The cost to participate in the webinar is $150.

 Center for Excellence in Elder Law